Scuba divers who love wreck diving, Scapa Flow includes some of the best wreck dives in the UK and Europe

 How many ships were sunk in Scapa Flow?

-Firstly, the main ship wrecks that were sunk in Scapa Flow are all part of a German fleet.
-They were taken there at the end of the First World War in 1919.
+The main ship wrecks that were sunk in Scapa Flow are all part of a German fleet.
+These wrecks were taken to Scapa at the end of the First World War in 1919.

 The ships were held whilst the Armistice Negotiations were taking place in deciding their fate.
 In the end it was the German Comander Admiral Ludwig von Reuter, who scuttled the fleet.